reiver/star-wars-toy-photography/README.md

 One of the most famous weapons in the Star Wars universe if the **lightsaber**.

-A type of _energy sword_ often yields around by Jedi and Sith.
+A type of _energy sword_ often yielded around by Jedi and Sith.

 Some [action figures](#action-figures) come with **lightsabers**.